tidyverse/tidyverse.org/content/blog/ggplot-3-5-0-guides/index.md

 Guides have been rewritten in the ggproto system of object oriented programming, like much of the other components of ggplot2.
 With this rewrite, guides are officially open for extensions and may be extended in much the same way geoms, stats, facets and coord can already.

 Guides are closely related to scales and aesthetics, so an important part of guides is taken information from the scale and translating it to a graphic.
-They way guides typically carry information about a scale's breaks and labels is the `key` variable.
+The way guides typically carry information about a scale's breaks and labels is the `key` variable.
 You can glance at what the keys of a guide contain by using the [`get_guide_data()`](https://ggplot2.tidyverse.org/reference/get_guide_data.html) function.
 Typically, they carry the scale's mapped aesthetic, the hexadecimal colours in the example below, what those aesthetics represent in the `.value` column and how they should be labelled in the `.label` column.

 <div class="highlight">